Choosing the right paraglider class

 -

-Pilots switching from EN-A to more power
+Switching from EN-A to more power

-3. EN-C paragliders - for experienced XC pilots
+3. EN-C paragliders – For experienced XC pilots

 Advantages: